SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson3_Images/Notes_Lesson3_Images.md

 ---

-Background can be added to any element, including the body element by applying the `background` and `bckground-image` properties.
+Background can be added to any element, including the body element by applying the `background` and `background-image` properties.
-CSS background images appear **behind the content of the element and it's descendatns that requested the image**!
+CSS background images appear **behind the content of the element and it's descendants** that requested the image!